 Recently Google announced it would be stepping back the extent of personalized search, focusing only on location of the user or the searches they made immediately prior to their current search.
 As a marketer, you want to understand what this means for the trend of personalization throughout the industry.
 Here is what we think everyone should know.

 Why did Google step back from personalized search results?

 Google’s Pandu Nayak explained Google’s rationale, saying, “A query a user comes with usually has so much context that the opportunity for personalization is just very limited.”

-Generally, Google found that SERPs didn’t offer much opportunity for effective personalization.
+Generally, Google found that SERPs didn't offer much opportunity for effective personalized search.
 Their efforts did not do much for customers and did not improve the web results displayed.

-Keep in mind that you can often still find examples of personalization with different Google products.
+Keep in mind that you can often still find examples of personalized search with different Google products.

 How this impacts marketers

 Search marketers may find that this change makes it easier to track and measure optimization results.
 There'll be, theoretically, less overall variation in SERP layout between individual searchers, especially in the case of universal listing elements, like Quick Answers and Local 3-Pack.
 SERPs won't change as much from person to person, customization being limited to the nature of the search query.

 For example, the layout and types of content presented for personalized search will still adjust depending upon your vertical searches and efforts to create SERPs that conform to the likely micro-moment.
 Consider local searches.
 When a person makes a search with a likely “I-want-to-go” micro-moment, such as “parks near me,” Google focuses on the local 3-pack and score-based, UGC-driven review sites like Yelp.